Elsa Borg

 Elsa Borg (19 July 1826 – 24 February 1909) was a Swedish educator and social worker.
 She is known for being the founder of the Christian Bible Home for women and its combined mission work and social work among the poor in Stockholm.

 Early years and education

 Elisabeth "Elsa" Dionysia Borg was born in Rytterne, Västmanland, 19 July 1826.
 She was the daughter of the vicar Denis Borg (d.
 1837) and Hedvig Elisabet Borg (d.
 1830).
 Her mother was the cousin of Pär Aron Borg.

 Borg was educated in a girls' school in first Sala and then Stockholm, and finally at the school of Cecilia Fryxell.

 Educator

 After having completed her education, she worked as a governess.

 Between 1859 and 1874, Elsa Borg functioned as the principal of the Christian Girls' School in Gävle, regarded as the local pioneer secondary education institution for females in that city.

-She ended her educational career in 1874 because she had become overworked, and retired to the home of her former colleague, the former teacher Alfhild Flodin, who married the businessman H. A. Lidholm and settled on the estae Nådhammar in Sörmland.
+She ended her educational career in 1874 because she had become overworked, and retired to the home of her former colleague, the former teacher Alfhild Flodin, who married the businessman H. A. Lidholm and settled on the estate Nådhammar in Sörmland.